DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 [Student Finance England](https://www.gov.uk/contact-student-finance-england) has a dedicated service for EU students and for EEA citizens working in the UK.

 Citizens from other countries can find more detailed information at [Student finance for undergraduates: eligibility](https://www.gov.uk/student-finance/who-qualifies).

-You can also contact Student Finance England by phone, on 0141 243 3570, or from outside the UK, +44 141 243 3570, Monday to Friday, 9am to 5.30pm (UK local time).

 The [UK Council for International Student Affairs](https://www.ukcisa.org.uk/About-UKCISA) offers advice to international students about what financial support may be available.